madhanta/Aistockbot/README.md

 ### 📦 Setup

-# 1. Clone the repository, open the terminal and switch to the directory
+# 1. create directory (aigentor Clone the repository, open the terminal and switch to the directory
-cd llm-stock-bot
+cd aiagent

-# 2. (Optional but recommended) Create a virtual environment
+# 2. Create a virtual and activate the environment
 python3 -m venv stockbot-env
 source stockbot-env/bin/activate

 # 3. Install dependencies
-pip install -r requirements.txt
+pip install streamlit yfinance plotly requests

+# 4. Install LLM (example - ollama)
+brew install ollama
+ollama pull llama3 (i used llama3:instruct	as it requires less resources) ollama run llama3 (you can run it either as a background service or as a process)
+# this will start ollama api server running at http://localhost:11434

+# 5. AI Agent for handling NLP from user chat box
+stock_bot.py # from the repo
+streamlit run stock_bot.py

+# starts the app in browser at http://localhost:8501